realityforge/router-fu/README.md

 The `Router` is an ordered list of routes.
 During routing a path is passed to the `Router` that walks through each `Route` in order, until a terminal route is identified or there are no more routes.
 For each route matched a `RouteState` is created that contains the `Route` matched, the parameters extracted from the route and whether the route was "terminal".
-The routing method on the `Router` returns a `RouteLocation` which contains an ordered list of `RouteState` instances.
+The routing method on the `Router` returns a `Location` which contains an ordered list of `RouteState` instances.

 The `Router` also exposes the routes so that application code can generate paths for the route given a set of parameters.
 It also provides methods via which the application can request that the location be changed.

-The `RouteLocation` object is effectively immutable and can easily be passed to other frameworks that have their own state management tools.
-In an [`Arez`](https://github.com/realityforge/arez), it would expected that you wrap the `RouteLocation` to make it observable.
+The `Location` object is effectively immutable and can easily be passed to other frameworks that have their own state management tools.
+In an [`Arez`](https://github.com/realityforge/arez), it would expected that you wrap the `Location` to make it observable.

 # Credit